 Backstage at Louwman Exclusive –Wouter Dekker

-According to Wouter Dekker he literally has been born in a car.
-As a son of a car dealer it was inevitably that Wouter chose to work with cars.
+According to Wouter Dekker he was literally born in a car.
+As the son of a car dealer it was inevitable that Wouter chose to work with cars.
 For some years now he has been the familiar face of Morgan and TVR.
-Since last year he is also responsible for Bentley and Rolls-Royce at Louwman Exclusive.
+This last year he has also been made responsible for Bentley and Rolls-Royce at Louwman Exclusive.

 You were born and raised with cars.
 Has there ever been another choice possible?

-Not exactly!
+Not really!
 My father was a dealer of, among others: Chrysler, Jeep, Dodge, Saab and Suzuki.
-Next to his job he also collected cars, so you grow up with it.
-First I started to work in my father’s business, then I had my own business in used cars and I also started a Profile Tyre Center.
+He also collected cars, so I grew up with it.
+I began to work in my father’s business, then I had my own business in used cars and a Profile Tyre Center.
 When I decided to finish this after a couple of years, I was approached by NIMAG, dealing in Morgan and TVR.
-It came to me a bit early but it seemed like fun.
+This came to me a bit suddenly, but it seemed like fun.

 Apparently it suits you well because in the meantime you have been closely linked to Morgan and TVR for ten years.

 Yes, but it is quite different from what I’d thought it would be.
 At that time I was 33 years old and thought: “Cool!
 I am going to work with TVR and, oh yes, also Morgan!”
 I was familiar with TVR and not with Morgan.
-The funny thing is that if you come into contact with a Morgan, it triggers you.
-You learn about the whole history of Morgan and after you experience that, you will value it too.
-In the beginning I did not have the plan to buy a Morgan myself but after two years it is really on my list.
+The funny thing is that if you come into contact with a Morgan, it’s infectious.
+You learn about the whole history of Morgan and come to value the whole Morgan experience.
+I was not planning to buy a Morgan myself but after two years it was really on my wish-list.
 The Morgan is a real fun car, a different experience and that is what you have to show the customers.
 First the experience and then the enthusiasm will come naturally.

 So we can say that you have the Morgan-virus?
 Are there people who do not understand the ‘fun’ about a Morgan?

-It is not quite an uncomfortable car, we are not used to that anymore.
+It is not exactly a comfortable car, we are not used to that anymore.
 Not everybody can see the charm in that.
 These are cars which give you the feeling of a classic car, but not the quirks of a real oldtimer, driving between the lorries on the highway at a speed of 80 km/h.
 Since we moved in 2003 from NIMAG to the showroom at Louwman Exclusive it is nice to be able to bring more people in contact with Morgan.
 People who never would have known how much fun it is to drive a Morgan 3 Wheeler.